-Achievements and performance
+Achievements and performance Grant-Funded Buildings

-Grant-Funded Buildings

-Throughout 2020, more than 300 people worked in the Beehive construction team in Malawi, funded through Krizevac Project grants under the professional guidance of our project architect in Malawi.
+Throughout 2021, more than 300 people worked in the Beehive construction team in Malawi, funded through Krizevac Project grants under the professional guidance of our employed architect in Malawi.

-The new, purpose-built facilities will eventually form part of the "Mary, Queen of Peace Catholic Campus for Lifelong Learning".
-The campus will provide education for children from the age of six months to adulthood, with some places reserved for children from the most needy families and will comprise of:
+The new, purpose-built facilities now form part of the "Mary, Queen of Peace Catholic Campus for Lifelong Learning".
+The campus provides education for children from the age of six months to adulthood, with some places reserved for children from the most needy families and comprises of:

-Mother Teresa Catholic Nursery School - Completed St Kizito Catholic Primary School - In progress Carlo Acutis Catholic High School - Planned John Paul II Leadership and IT College Teacher Training (may fall under JPII LITI) Mother Teresa outreach & family support - Completed
+Mother Teresa Catholic Nursery School - Completed St Kizito Catholic Primary School - Completed Carlo Acutis Catholic High School - Completed St John Paul II Catholic College - Completed Mother Teresa outreach & family support - Completed